caiomsouza/microsoft-azure-databricks-playground/README.md

 # The power of Azure Databricks

-I started in the Big Data World some years ago using pure Apache Software.
+I started in the Big Data World some years ago using pure Apache Software, then Hortonworks and Cloudera.
 In the last years I really enjoyed to work with HDFS, MapReduce I and II, Storm, Pig, Hive, Cloudera Impala, Spark, etc.

 Since I joined the Microsoft world in April 2018, I started looking with my open source eyes to Microsoft Azure offers to deliver Big Data Science projects and every day I like more and more the Azure Databricks offer.